AdhamBahaa/Multi-Organization-Chatbot-System/backend/README.md

 4. Generate a new app password for "Mail"
 5. Use that password in `SMTP_PASSWORD`

-### User Roles
+### User Roles Clarification

+**System-Level Roles:**

 - **Super Admin**: System-wide access, manages organizations and admins
 - **Admin**: Organization-level access, manages users within their organization
-- **User**: Regular users with customizable roles (e.g., Member, Moderator, Analyst, Developer, Manager, etc.)
+- **User**: Regular users with organization-specific roles

+**Organization-Specific Roles:**

+- Each User has a `Role` field that represents their role within the organization
+- Examples: "Student", "Teacher", "Manager", "Employee", "Member", etc.
 - **Default Role**: "Member" (can be changed to any custom role)

-Roles are completely customizable - you can use any role name that fits your organization's needs.
+- **Completely customizable** - you can use any role name that fits your organization's needs

+**Important:** The system-level role (Super Admin/Admin/User) determines permissions, while the organization-specific role (Student/Teacher/etc.) is for organizational purposes.

 ## Database Schema